shrinerb/shrine/README.md

 ### Uploading

-The main method of the uploader is `#upload`, which takes an [IO-like object][io abstraction] and a storage identifier on the input, and returns a representation of the [uploaded file] on the output.
+The main method of the uploader is `Shrine.upload`, which takes an [IO-like object][io abstraction] and a storage identifier on the input, and returns a representation of the [uploaded file] on the output.